9413d5ff2a0b4f237a264010b65350e7/TAG/PHB33/README.md

 Listen also:
 * "Sign of the Times" by Prince -- I'm the speaker, telling you about the early history of HIV/AIDS--BigPharma spead it and their partner the CIA has profited tremendously.
 The CIA also ended the space shuttle program on behalf of SpaceX (the man who handled that $2B contract for the CIA had the sister that had to kill her baby).
 * "Pope" by Prince -- for GitHub (git commit didn't exist at the time, so he says "save."
-Hence why there are so many commits.

 Read also:
 * [How The CIA Hinders 911](/methods/911.md)